muhammed-suhaid/muhammed-suhaid/README.md

-🌱 Planning to do masters in computer application
+🌱 I’m currently pursuing a master’s degree in Computer Applications at FISAT

 🔭 I’m currently mastering **Flutter**...